duyichao/E2E-ST-TDA/README.md

 We evaluate the E2E-ST performance of our proposed approach (E2E-ST-TDA) on the MuST-C dataset with 8 languages, the results are as follows:

 ### ST Results
+The case-sensitive BLEU scores on MuST-C tst-COMMON set.

 | Model          | Params. | Extra. | En-De | En-Fr | En-Ru | En-Es | En-It | En-Ro | En-Pt | En-Nl | Avg. |
 | :------------- | :-----: | :----: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :--: |